GROUNDS FOR DIVORCE IN VIRGINIA

 Virginia law requires that parties seeking to divorce must assert a ground or reason for the divorce and prove to the court that a divorce should be granted.
 There are several established grounds for divorce in Virginia, some of which require fault and some of which are no-fault grounds.
-A Woodbridge or Gainesville, VA divorce attorney from The Daugherty Law Firm can help you understand which of the following grounds are available to you.
+A Manassas divorce attorney from The Daugherty Law Firm can help you understand which of the following grounds are available to you.

 A no-fault ground is exactly what it sounds like — neither spouse is at fault for the end of the marriage.
 In Virginia, there are two circumstances in which a spouse can seek a no-fault divorce: